Registration and payment must be complete by August 1, 2019 (No Exceptions).

 Choose Recreation for a lower level.
 Please choose the level that will be the most fun for the players.
 Once schedules are set, we cannot move teams to another division.

-The Spring 2019 season will run for 8 weeks starting the weekend of April 5/6/7.
+The Fall 2019 season will run for 8 weeks starting the weekend of September 6/7/8.

 Schedules will be available on the SAC website prior to the start of the season.
 All scheduling requests must be submitted to the SAC Scheduler at email@example.com before schedules are released, no changes will be made after.

 Divisions are based on single birth year teams only, per the US Soccer Mandates.

 Teams are GENDER based (no exception).
 There are no coed divisions.

 Players are allowed to play up but may not play down in a lower age level.